nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## **Appendix B : Use Cases**

-1. Use case: Add task
+- Use case: Add task

+MSS

-- User requests to add a task
+1. User requests to add a task
-- Unburden will add the task
-- Unburden will show the task added
+2. Unburden saves the task to the list of tasks and displays the existing list of tasks

   Use case ends

+Extension

+ 1.1 User requests to add a task with a wrong format 2.1 Unburden will give display a error message

-2. Use case: Delete task
+- Use case: Delete task

+MSS

-- User requests to delete a specific task
+1. User requests to delete a specific task by index
-- Unburden will request the user to confirm
-- User confirms with Unburden
-- Unburden will delete the task
+2. Unburden will delete the task and show the existing list of tasks

   Use case ends

-3. Use case: Find task
+- Use case: Find task

-- User requests to find a specific task
+1. User requests to find a specific task
-- Unburden will search through the library of existing tasks
+2. Unburden will search through the library of existing tasks
-- Unburden will sieve out tasks that contain the keywords typed in
+3. Unburden will sieve out tasks that contain the keywords typed in
-- Unburden will show a list of the tasks
+4. Unburden will show a list of the tasks
-- User is able to remember what he/she needs to do
+5. User is able to remember what he/she needs to do

   Use case ends

-4. Use case: Edit task
+- Use case: Edit task

 - User requests to edit a task
 - Unburden will search for the task based on the user&#39;s input